adaptris/interolok-workflow-rest-services/README.md

 curl -si http://localhost:8080/workflow-health-check/alive
 ```

 This just returns a `200 OK`, indicating that the Interlok instance considers itself _alive_.
-There is no response data.
+There is no response data in the event of a `200 OK`.

 #### Readiness probe